ST-Chara/ST-Chara/README.md

 - 👋 Hi, I’m @ST-Chara
 - 👀 I’m interested in Teeworlds.
 - 🌱 I’m currently learning C++ .
+- BTW!!!
+IM ONLY 12-YEARS-OLD, MY CHINESE NAME IS 杨岱谦

 <!--- - 💞️ I’m looking to collaborate on ... ---!>
 - 📫 How to reach me : TeeFlowerFell-Sans#9358